piyush361/SmartCacheProxy/README.md

 # Smart Cache Proxy

-**Smart Cache Proxy (SWP)** is a caching proxy server designed to efficiently manage requests and improve performance by storing and serving frequently accessed data.
+**Smart Cache Proxy (SCP)** is a caching proxy server designed to efficiently manage requests and improve performance by storing and serving frequently accessed data.

 ---